estuary/flow/site/docs/concepts/catalog-entities/collections.md

 They use Hive-compatible partitioning, which systems like BigQuery and Snowflake use to read only the subset of files that match the `WHERE` clause of your ad-hoc query (known as _predicate push-down_).

+Learn more about how Flow stores data in the [architecture documentation](../../architecture/storage.md).

 ## Schemas

 Every Flow collection must declare a JSON schema.